selectiveintellect/vic/inception.md

 [GNU PIC assembler](http://gputils.sourceforge.net/) `gpasm`.

-In addition to all of this, having to read data sheets for each microcontroller in detail to implement standard features like debouncing inputs, ADC operation, USART/SPI/I2C serial bus implementation could be completely avoided if VIC&trade; provided these out of the box.
+In addition to all of this, having to read data sheets for each microcontroller in detail to implement standard features like debouncing inputs, analog to digital (A/D) conversion,
+UART/SPI/I<sup>2</sup>C serial bus implementation could be completely avoided if VIC&trade; provided these out of the box.

 Last but not the least, VIC&trade; would have a method to perform formal verification